Bachman–Turner Overdrive: Disbandment, side projects, and reunions 1979–1991

-In 1986, they released a live album culled from their 1985 tour called Live!
+In July 1986 they released a live album, recorded at The Moon in Tallahassee, Florida, on August 1, 1985, called Live!
 Live!
 Live! which featured two new tracks, "Bad News Travels Fast" and "Fragile Man".
 The latter was actually a studio recording with the audience sound added to it.
 A studio version of "Bad News Travels Fast" was released on the soundtrack for the movie Body Slam.
 They were the opening band for the new Sammy Hagar-fronted Van Halen on their 5150 tour in 1986.
 This plum opening slot was done by a trio line-up of Randy, Tim and Garry Peterson (allegedly with some bass parts and Fred's voice provided via tapes) since Fred Turner had been unavailable when the group was first contacted by Van Halen's management.
 Chapman later stepped in as drummer for Peterson after the latter severely injured his leg while playing softball during the group's downtime on the road.

-After the Van Halen tour ended, Randy split and Tim kept going briefly as BTO.
+After the Van Halen tour ended, Randy split and Tim kept going briefly as BTO (see lineups below).
 The others reluctantly gave him permission to do so to get his way out of debt.
-Billy Chapman later became the drummer for Randy Bachman's band and drummed on Randy's 1993 solo album Any Road.
+Billy Chapman briefly drummed in Tim's lineup and later became the drummer for Randy Bachman's band and appeared on Randy's 1993 solo album Any Road.

-In 1988, the 1974–77 Not Fragile line-up (Randy, Fred, Blair, Robbie) reformed once again, took to the road and recorded an unknown number of songs together.
+In 1988 the 1974–77 Not Fragile line-up (Randy, Fred, Blair, Robbie) reformed once again, took to the road and recorded an unknown number of songs together.
 The only song to make it out into the public by this version of the band was a cover of the song "Wooly Bully", which is only available on the American Boyfriends movie soundtrack.
 But by late 1991, Randy Bachman had left the group again.
 Two explanations exist for this happening.
 The first, according to Randy Bachman, was that the band agreed to take a break.
 But at some point the other members decided they wanted to continue doing concerts because the money was too good to pass up.
-Randy stated they asked him to tour with them but he was working on another project and had to decline.
+Randy stated they asked him to tour with them but he was working on his solo project and had to decline.
 The others then chose to go on as BTO without him.
 In the second explanation, the other members (particularly Robbie and Blair) have maintained that Randy quit.